apache/paimon/docs/content/spark/sql-write.md

 ## Update Table

+Updates the column values for the rows that match a predicate.
+When no predicate is provided, update the column values for all rows.

+Note:

+{{< hint info >}}

+Update primary key columns is not supported when the target table is a primary key table.

+{{< /hint >}}

-spark supports update PrimitiveType and StructType, for example:
+Spark supports update PrimitiveType and StructType, for example:

 ```sql
 -- Syntax